hfradio - world-wide amateur radio communications web site - NW7US

 + Morse Code and CW (carrier-wave mode)

-Do you want this space weather information on your website?
-Use this code on your page:
+Do you want a space weather 'widget' of information on your website?
+Here is an example:

 Click here to see the current Auroral Oval

 I'm Tomas David Hood.
-I am a Radio Amateur with the callsign of NW7US, living in Stevensville, Montana.
+I am a Radio Amateur with the callsign of NW7US, living in Omaha, Nebraska.
 I enjoy having two-way communications by way of shortwave radio signals, in the Amateur Radio hobby.
 The Shortwave bands are in the High Frequency radio spectrum.

 NW7US is the Amateur Radio call-sign issued by the Federal Communications Commission to my Ham Radio Station, conferring the right to operate this equipment under certain privileges.
 This call-sign is assigned to me as both an identification of my Amateur Radio station, as well as a reference to those privileges I have been granted after having passed both a series of written examinations which cover rules, procedures, technical theory, and related knowledge, and a series of morse code (cw) proficiency tests.